pavja2/dmvcraft/README.md

 ### Dungeon: The Manor - Easy (X: -3000, Z: 100)
 This haunted manor is full of treasure.
 Only problem is, there are monsters everywhere too!
 Also, a gang of orcs - lead by a highly motivating percussionist - has moved into the top floor.
 Can you evict the orcs and collect the loot, or will you join the hordes of undead within?

+## Elevators
+You can build elevators like the one at spawn by putting blue carpets on top of redstone blocks.
+All blue carpets directly above the first one you place will become part of the elevator stack as seperate levels!

 ## Locked Chests
 Chest and other containers you place automatically lock.
 You can manage access to these chests using the `/bolt` commands.